Skip to navigation Skip to content

 Completing child support forms with Centrelink

-Mutual customer matching with Child Support
+Mutual customer and child matching with Child Support

 Child support Manual Follow-up (MFU) activities and automatic reviews